dennisjackson/draft-ietf-tls-cert-abridge/draft-ietf-tls-cert-abridge.md

 Clients and servers implementing this scheme need to store a listing of root and intermediate certificates for pass 1, which currently occupies around ~3 MB and a smaller dictionary on the order of ~100 KB for pass 2.
 Clients and servers offering multiple versions of this scheme do not need to duplicate the pass 1 listing, as multiple versions can refer to same string.

 As popular web browsers already ship a complete list of trusted intermediate and root certificates, their additional storage requirements are minimal.
-Servers offering this scheme are intended to be 'full-fat' web servers and so typically have plentiful storage already.
-This draft is not intended for use in storage-constrained IoT devices, but alternative versions with stripped down listings may be suitable.
+Servers offering this scheme for their own certificate chain do not need to store the list of pass 1 root and intermediate certificates at all.
+Instead, they can store the hash of each certificate in the dictionary and its associated identifier, which reduces their storage footprint to ~60 KB.
+It is also permissible for servers only performing compression to only store a subset of the full pass 1 dictionary, as it is not an error for a server to choose not to compress a particular entry.

 ## Implementation Complexity